protegeproject/swrlapi-project/README.md

 ## SWRLTab Build Project

-This project contains a Maven POM that builds a core set of SWRLAPI- and SWRLTab-related projects.
+This project contains a Maven POM that builds a core set of SWRLAPI- and SWRLTab-related components.
 Currently it builds the [SWRLAPI](https://github.com/protegeproject/swrlapi.git), the [SWRLAPI Drools Engine](https://github.com/protegeproject/swrlapi-drools-engine.git), the standalone [SWRLTab](https://github.com/protegeproject/swrltab.git) application,